Covfefeable/vueBasicTensorflow/README.md

 # 基于 vue 的 tensorflow.js 实验性工程

+#### Note: to fully understand how the project works, basic javascript & mathmatic skills are required.

 #### The project includes several math-based scenarios, intended to predict the result of elementary math equations.
-By trainning machines with basic data, we can easily calculate (predict) the result of certain equation, or predict the future trend of stocks.
+By trainning machines with basic data, we can easily calculate (predict) the result of certain equation, or predict the future trend of stocks (experimental).
 Sounds fascinating, follow the following steps to get start!

 ```shell